So your employee just started—congrats! There’s just one more hurdle to getting them their first paycheck: filling out Form W-4.

 How do I help my employees fill out Form W-4?

 The W-4 may look intimidating at first glance, but your employee will most likely know the answers to most or all of the questions it asks.

 Have them read the form carefully and answer each question.
 There will be numbers associated with their answers that they’ll have to add up at the end.
 This final number is called a withholding allowance.

 A lower number (like 0 or 1) means more federal income tax will be taken out of their paycheck; higher numbers (2+) correspond to less tax being taken out.
 It’s important to have your team answer the questions accurately so that they can pay the right amount of income tax.
 Too much and they’ll get a refund when they file their income tax return at the end of the year, which is no big deal.
 But if they deduct too little, your employee could owe additional taxes at the end of the year.
 Ouch!
 When in doubt, have your employee check with a certified tax professional to help them determine their correct withholding allowances.

 Please note: If your employee lives in a state with income tax (that’s all states except Alaska, Florida, Nevada, New Hampshire, South Dakota, Texas, Tennessee, Washington, and Wyoming), they may also need to complete a state withholding form.
 Click here for a list of the states and their acceptable forms.
 Read the instructions on each applicable form carefully as requirements vary by state.

-I’m an employer.
-What do I do about my employees’ W-4s?
+What do I do with my employees’ W-4s?